privacypass/challenge-bypass-extension/PROTOCOL.md

 Given a group setting and three hashes `H_1`, `H_2`, `H_3` we build a commitment to a random token using a secret key x held by the edge servers. `H_1` is a hash into the group and `H_2`, `H_3` are hashes to bitstrings `{0, 1}^λ` where `λ` is a security parameter (we use SHA256).

-We assume the edge has published a public key `Y = xG` for the current epoch (we use `H` instead in the code but `Y` to differentiate from the hash functions that we use).
+We assume the edge has published a public key `Y = xG` for the current epoch and some long-term generator `G` (we use `H` instead in the code but `Y` here to differentiate from the hash functions that we use).
+Here we also the term 'user' synonymously with 'plugin' for operations that are carried out on the client-side.

 Token issuance looks like this: